Last Updated on January 20, 2022 by Michael Joseph

 Cheese is a fermented dairy product, and it comes in all different shapes and sizes; some cheese is hard and very strong, while other types of cheese can be mild and soft.

-Concerning nutrition, cheese is an excellent source of protein, and it’s also high in fat.
+Concerning nutrition, cheese is generally an excellent source of protein, and its fat content will vary depending on the cheese variety.

 5. Clotted Cream

 Originating in England, clotted cream is a traditional accompaniment for afternoon tea and scones.